cakirogluozan/bse2023-ds1/README.md

-1. Salary over focus: This piechart in below show us how percentage of a whole pie does each focus (engineer, lead, researcher, manager, etc.) occupies.
+1. Salary over focus: The following pie chart illustrates the percentage breakdown of salary distribution across different job focuses such as engineer, lead, researcher, manager, etc.

 ![salaryoverfocus](imgs/salary_over_focus.png)

-2. Salary over currency: In this multiple-bar plot, the salary currency's distribution on salary (in USD) is visualized.
-Note that, normally there are more than 5 different currencies (EUR, USD, INR, GBP, CAD) which appears in the plot.
-However, I decided not to use those since they do not have a value for each year we work on.
+2. Salary over currency: This multiple-bar plot visualizes the distribution of salary currencies (in USD).
+Please note that although there are typically more than five different currencies (EUR, USD, INR, GBP, CAD) in the dataset, we have excluded them as they do not have a consistent value for each year under consideration.

 ![salaryovercurrency](imgs/salary_over_currency.png)

-3. Salary over experience: In this multiple-bar plot, the experience level's effect on salary is examined.
+3. Salary over experience: This multiple-bar plot examines the impact of experience levels on salary.

 ![salaryoverexperience](imgs/salary_over_experience.png)

-4. Salary over job title: In this horizontal bar plot, the average salary of each unique job title is illustrated.
+4. Salary over job title: This horizontal bar plot illustrates the average salary for each unique job title.

 ![salaryovertitle](imgs/salary_over_title.png)

-5. Distribution of data scientist by their experience: In this multiple-bar plot, the average salary of at each experience level over years is visualized.
+5. Distribution of data scientist by their experience: : This multiple-bar plot visualizes the average salary at each experience level over the years.

 ![distexp](imgs/distribution_experience_over_years.png)